oncescuandreea/QuerYD_downloader/README.md

 ```
 wget http://www.robots.ox.ac.uk/~vgg/research/collaborative-experts/data/features-v2/QuerYDSegments-experts.tar.gz
 ```
+To
-More info and scripts used can be found at https://github.com/albanie/collaborative-experts
+More info and scripts used can be found at https://github.com/albanie/collaborative-experts#queryd and training and test steps can be followed from https://github.com/albanie/collaborative-experts#evaluating-a-pretrained-model where MSVD should be replaced by QuerYD or QuerYDSegments.
+Model names should be taken from retrieval results tables at https://github.com/albanie/collaborative-experts#queryd or https://github.com/albanie/collaborative-experts#querydsegments .